Manifold Fitting under Unbounded Noise: Introduction

 \subsection{Main contribution}

-From a statistical viewpoint, the development of a practical estimator with theoretical bounds satisfying the following requirements simultaneously is urgently required: \begin{itemize} \item The support of noise is unbounded. \item The Hausdorff distance $H(\M_{\rm out}, \M) \leq \epsilon$, where $\epsilon \to 0$, provided that $N \to \infty$ and noise disappears. \item The reach of $\M_{\rm out}$ is bounded below. \end{itemize} In this paper, we propose a novel output manifold to fit the underlying one in the ambient space as $\{x:f(x) = 0\}$ with $f(x)$ defined in (\ref{fun:out_ours}).
-Practically, such an output manifold can be achieved by solving the minimization $\|f(x)\|_2^2$ via gradient descent.
-This paper provides two main contributions, the first being the theoretical analysis satisfying the above three requirements as follows: \begin{itemize} \item The noise is assumed to be drawn from the Gaussian distribution $G_\sigma$ defined in (\ref{func:noise}). \item The Hausdorff distance $H(\M_{\rm out}, \M) \leq O(\sigma)$ given a large-enough dataset.
-Thus, $\M_{\rm out}$ converges to $\M$ for an increasingly large sample size and diminishing noise. \item The reach of $\M_{\rm out}$ is bounded below by the reach of $\M$ multiplied by a factor in the order of $\sqrt{\sigma}$. \end{itemize} The second important contribution of this paper is the performance of our estimator in practice.
+From a statistical viewpoint, there is a pressing need for the development of a practical estimator with theoretical bounds satisfying the following requirements simultaneously, and which improves \YQ{on} the requirements of \cite{pmlr-v75-fefferman18a}: \begin{itemize} \item The support of noise is unbounded. \item The estimator shares a similar geometric property to $\M$. \item For any arbitrary $x \in \M_{\rm out}$, the distance between $x$ and $\M$ is bounded above provided $N$ is sufficiently large and $\sigma$ is sufficiently small.
+In particular, the distance goes to zero as noise disappears. \item The smoothness of $\M_{\rm out}$ is mathematically guaranteed. \end{itemize} In this paper, we propose a novel approximation $f(x)$ to the bias from any point $x$ to $\M$ and fit the latent manifold $\M$ in the ambient space as the points with $f(x) = \bf{0}$, \YQ{where $\bf{0}$ presents a zero vector.} Practically, such an output manifold can be achieved by solving the minimization $\|f(x)\|_2^2$ via gradient descent.
+This paper provides two main contributions in this aspect, the first being the theoretical analysis satisfying the four requirements above as follows: \begin{itemize} \item The noise is assumed to be drawn from the Gaussian distribution $G_\sigma$ defined in (\ref{func:noise}). \item Any arbitrary neighborhood of $\M_{\rm out}$ is a $d$-dimensional manifold. \item For any $x \in \M_{\rm out}$, $d(x, \M) \leq O(\sigma)$ given a large-enough dataset.
+Thus, $\M_{\rm out}$ converges to $\M$ for an increasingly large sample size and diminishing noise. \item The twice difference of $\M_{\rm out}$ is bounded above by $O(\frac{1}{\sqrt{\sigma}})$. \end{itemize} The second important contribution of this paper is the performance of our estimator in practice.
 As illustrated in Figures \ref{fig:comparison} and \ref{toyexample}, the bias from a point $x$ to $\M$ is approximated better than by the other two relevant methods.
-Numeric results in Section \ref{sec:experiment} demonstrate the improved performance, which further suggests that our method outputs better manifolds than other manifold-fitting methods.
+Numeric results in Section \ref{sec:experiment} demonstrate the improved performance, which further suggests that our method outputs the approximated manifold to the latent one.